 At the bottom of this page, there is a section called “Low Supply Notifications”.
 If you click on it, you’ll get a list of all your devices.
 By clicking on your Door Lock in the device list, you’ll see a screen with some settings related to your Door Lock battery.

-So far, Alexa is the only Voice Assistant I have seen that incorporates these sort of ad notifications into its responses.
+So far, Alexa is the only Voice Assistant I have seen that incorporates these sort of yellow light notifications into its responses.
 Although it’s a bit jarring to get these kinds of ads, it’s also the reason why Alexa is so cheap to begin with.
 These ads are one of the defining differences between Alexa’s ecosystem and Apple’s for example.
 Alexa makes cash off of your usage, while Apple does not.
 This provides a good reminder as to why choosing your ecosystem carefully is important.
 With Alexa, you will get ads.
 Something to keep in mind when choosing which ecosystem to go with.